Calebh101/ItlwmCLI/README.md

 The right section lists all networks detected by itlwm.
 It shows the SSID and the RSSI (see below).
 It'll also show `(locked)` if the network has security and `(connected)` if you're already connected to it.

 The bottom section is the command line of this.
 You type your command and press enter.
 All arguments are positional, and can be surrounded by either single quotes (`'`) or double quotes (`"`).
 To start, try `help` to display more commands.
 In this command line, you can't go back to previously-used commands (maybe some day), but up/down scrolls you in the terminal logs.
+Left/right also scrolls you, well, left and right.

 **Note**: To exit this app quickly, you can just type `e` and press enter (it's the same thing as typing `exit`), and you don't just immediately terminate it!